EchoChunyuShih/simple-calculator/README.md

 </div>

 ## 📄 Description
-A calculator built using React, Javascript ES6, and styled with Tailwind and DaisyUI.
+A calculator built using React, Javascript ES6, responsive styling with Tailwind and DaisyUI.

 ## ✨ USAGE